 As we just discussed, to not be so strict, instead of trying to hit 2754 eat day, let's give a calorie range of 2700 - 2800.

-There's nothing wrong with eating a bit more or less so a range of 145 - 165 will be awesome for this ectomorph!
+There's nothing wrong with eating a bit more or less so a range of 145 - 165 will be awesome for Jasper.

-Here's a sample day of what his food might look like.
+Here's a sample ectomorph meal plan day of what his food might look like.